 The table below provides an overview of RWA and the related minimum capital requirements by risk type.
 The Group has adopted standardised approach for both credit risk and market risk.
 Regarding operational risk, the Bank and Public Finance have adopted basic indicator approach and standardised approach respectively.
-During the fourth quarter of 2022, RWA decreased by HK\$56.91 million to HK\$25.06 billion, mainly due to decrease in credit risk for non-securitisation exposures related to placements with banks.
+During the fourth quarter of 2024, RWA decreased by HK\$939.39 million to HK\$25.12 billion, mainly due to decrease in RWA for credit risk for non-securitisation exposures.